-Student payload integration with HASP will take place the first week in August at the CSBF and will include thermal / vacuum testing to simulate the temperature and pressure extremes that your payload will experience during a HASP flight (see Figures 7, 8, and 9).
-During the integration process you will need to successfully satisfy the HASP serial communication, power and mechanical interface requirements plus prove that your payload operates correctly during one of the two thermal / vacuum test opportunities offered.
+Student payload integration with HASP will take place around the last week of July/first week in August at the CSBF facility in Palestine, TX and will include thermal/vacuum testing to simulate the temperature and pressure extremes that your payload will experience during a HASP flight (see Figures 7, 8, and 9).
+During the integration process you will need to successfully satisfy the HASP serial communication, power and mechanical interface requirements, plus prove that your payload operates correctly during one of the two thermal/vacuum test opportunities offered.
 In addition, your final Flight Operations Plan (FLOP) will also be due.
-Upon successful integration the team will be issued a Payload Integration Certification (PIC) with flight certification.
+Upon successful integration, the team will be issued a Payload Integration Certification (PIC) with flight certification.
 The flight certification is useful for justifying flight operation support from your funding agency.
-If issues are uncovered and not resolved during integration then you will likely be issued a PIC without flight certification.
-There will be no pre-launch testing and little flexibility to resolve any problems.
+If issues are uncovered and not resolved during integration, then you will likely be issued a PIC without flight certification.
+There will be about two to three weeks prior to flight to correct problems.
+However, on the flight-line there will be no pre-launch testing and little flexibility to resolve any problems.
 Thus, the decision to participate in the HASP mission without flight certification will need to be considered between your funding agency and your team.

-We strongly urge all student teams to perform some level of thermal/vacuum testing of your payload prior to arriving at CSBF for HASP integration.
-Performing a thermal/vacuum test will enable you to identify potential flight issues with your payload early and still have several months to correct these issues prior to HASP integration.
-Note that student teams that do not have local access to such testing facility can contact Doug Granger (dgrang2@lsu.edu) to determine if testing using the LSU Bemco Balloon Environment chamber would be feasible.
-You should contact Doug at least 30 days prior to any anticipated test and scheduling a test will be considered as time and resources permit.
+We strongly urge all student teams to perform some level of thermal / vacuum testing of your payload prior to arriving at CSBF for HASP integration.
+Performing a thermal / vacuum test will enable you to identify potential flight issues with your payload early and still have time to correct these issues prior to HASP integration.
+Note that student teams that do not have local access to a testing facility may contact Doug Granger (dgrang2@lsu.edu) to determine if testing using the LSU Bemco Balloon Environment chamber would be feasible.
+You should contact Doug at least 30 days prior to any anticipated test.
+Scheduling a test will be considered as time and resources permit.